Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous Visual Perception

-\textbf{Dynamic scene adaptability:} Traditional SLAM relies heavily on static scene assumption, i.e., the performance of SLAM is limited by moving objects, as shown in Fig. \ref{fig:fig2} (a).
-The features on static objects are positive to improve the accuracy, while those on dynamic objects have a negative impact on the tracking process.
-Deep learning-based object detection and semantic segmentation assist SLAM in identifying dynamic objects in the environment to classify the dynamic features.
-Excellent detection and segmentation networks, such as YOLO \cite{redmon2016you}, SSD \cite{liu2016ssd}, Mask-RCNN, \cite{he2017mask} and SegNet \cite{badrinarayanan2017segnet}, have been incorporated into traditional SLAM frameworks as an additional thread to identify and eliminate the dynamic features.
-Zhong \textit{et al.} \cite{zhong2018detect} presented a novel system that integrated SLAM with the object detector SSD, called Detect-SLAM.
-The SSD was used to detect the dynamic and static objects for every key frame; then, the extracted features on the dynamic objects were removed.
-Therefore, the robustness and accuracy of SLAM in dynamic scenes were significantly improved.
-Wang \textit{et al.} \cite{wang2019computationally} considered the effects of moving objects on localization accuracy and constructed maps, and developed a novel SLAM solution.
+\textbf{Dynamic scene adaptability:} Traditional vSLAM relies heavily on static scene assumption, i.e., the performance of vSLAM is limited by moving objects \cite{cui2019sof}, as shown in Fig. \ref{fig:fig2} (a).
+Both photometric error and reprojection error are based on geometric projections between frames, but the features on the dynamic object do not satisfy the projection relationship based on the camera motion, which will lead to inaccurate pose estimation.
+The features on static objects are positive to improve the accuracy, while those on dynamic objects have a negative impact on the tracking process \cite{xiao2019dynamic}.
+Therefore, if the dynamic objects on the input images can be detected and labelled, this problem will be well addressed.
+Considering the outstanding performance of deep learning-based object detection and semantic segmentation, the integration of deep learning framework and vSLAM can effectively assist vSLAM in identifying dynamic objects in the environment to classify and handle the dynamic features.
+Excellent detection and segmentation networks, such as YOLO \cite{redmon2016you}, SSD \cite{liu2016ssd}, Mask-RCNN, \cite{he2017mask} and SegNet \cite{badrinarayanan2017segnet}, have been incorporated into traditional vSLAM frameworks as an additional thread to identify and eliminate the dynamic features.
+Zhong \textit{et al.} \cite{zhong2018detect} presented a novel system that integrated vSLAM with the object detector SSD, called Detect-SLAM.
+The SSD was used to detect the dynamic and static objects for every key frame; Since the extracted features on the dynamic objects were removed, the remaining static features satisfied the projection function between frames, which greatly improved the accuracy of the pose and depth solutions.
+Wang \textit{et al.} \cite{wang2019computationally} considered the effects of moving objects on localization accuracy and constructed maps, and developed a novel vSLAM solution.
 They used YOLOv3 \cite{redmon2018yolov3} to detect moving objects and constructed a semantic static map with the data without moving objects.
 Xiao \textit{et al.} \cite{xiao2019dynamic} developed a new detection thread to detect and remove the dynamic objects, and designed a selective tracking algorithm to process the dynamic features during tracking.
 Because the object detection methods are not considered during pixel-level semantic annotation, the classification of feature attributes is not accurate enough.
-Therefore, Yu \textit{et al.} \cite{yu2018ds} presented a robust semantic SLAM for dynamic environments with five threads based on ORB-SLAM2.
+Therefore, Yu \textit{et al.} \cite{yu2018ds} presented a robust semantic vSLAM for dynamic environments with five threads based on ORB-SLAM2.
 They used SegNet to segment the movable objects at the pixel level and designed a moving consistency check process to detect the movements of the movable ORB features.
 Only the semantically and geometrically dynamic features were deleted.
-Bescos \textit{et al.} \cite{bescos2018dynaslam} added moving object segmentation and background inpainting into ORB-SLAM2, thereby achieving outstanding performance in dynamic environments.
-Recently, Cui \textit{et al.} \cite{cui2019sof} combined the results of semantic segmentation from SegNet with ORB-SLAM2.
-They proposed a new method, called Semantic Optical Flow (SOF), to improve the detection of dynamic features.
+Similarly, Cui \textit{et al.} \cite{cui2019sof} combined the results of semantic segmentation from SegNet with ORB-SLAM2.
+They proposed a new method, called Semantic Optical Flow (SOF), to improve the detection of dynamic features and reasonably remove the dynamic features during tracking.
+Unlike \cite{zhong2018detect,wang2019computationally,xiao2019dynamic,yu2018ds,cui2019sof} that directly detect and delete the dynamic features, recent studies tried to further estimate and utilize the dynamic objects in the scenes \cite{huang2020clustervo,yang2019cubeslam}.
+Huang \textit{et al.} \cite{huang2020clustervo} proposed a stereo VO framework that not only estimated the motion of camera but also clustered the surrounding objects.
+A sliding window optimization was used to solve the motions of camera and surrounding dynamic objects.
+Yang \textit{et al.} \cite{yang2019cubeslam} dug deeper into the relationship between the motion of camera and surrounding objects, and found that the two parts can improve each other.
+Since both dynamic and static objects can provide long-range geometric and scale constraint, it is helpful to improve the camera pose estimation and constrain the monocular drift.